 With more than 2,500 different personality tests available and up to 60 percent of workers now taking them, this is a huge industry—estimates of up to $500 million and growing as much as 15 percent annually.
 And these assessments are subject to very little regulation, in part because they measure intangible concepts with hard-to-calculate qualitative evidence.

-While the majority of these assessments are used for career development, about 22 percent of organizations now use them to evaluate job candidates, according a 2014 survey of 344 Society for Human Resource Management members.
+While the majority of these assessments are used for career development, about 22 percent of organizations now use them to evaluate job candidates, according aof 344 Society for Human Resource Management members.

 Many of these personality tests purport to show an individual’s tendencies, but not an absolute truth.
 And this is where making decisions on who to hire based on such tests can be especially troublesome.
 Let’s say, for example, the(or MBTI) determines that a job applicant is an introvert and you’re looking to fulfill a sales position.
 Would you look only at extroverted candidates or would you accept the fact that introverts can also be very successful at sales, though they may go about it differently?